Frequently Asked Questions

 I don’t know my student number yet, should I wait to get it before I apply?

 It is unnecessary to wait for your student number to apply.
 However, your application will be considered incomplete until you get your student number.
 When you receive your student number, you MUST make sure that this information is received by the Residence & Housing Office.
 Please be familiar with our Eligibility and Admissions Policy.

 Why haven't I heard anything from Residence & Housing yet?

 Residence & Housing is only able to move forward with applications of students who have been admitted to SFU or FIC.
 After you apply for Residence, you can check your status on-line via the Housing Portal.
-You will need your Housing ID number and pin to login.
-If you application status says "received" you are most likely in the application queue waiting to see if we have spaces available.
+If you application status says "complete" you are most likely in the application queue waiting to see if we have spaces available.

 How many credit hours do I have to be taking to live in Residence?

 To qualify to live in Residence, you must*:

 - Be registered in at least 9 credit hours (3 courses) for the academic term OR

 - Be enrolled in a full time graduate program OR